-Successful political work, including his involvement in the largest letter-writing campaign to Congress in history, which generated over one million letters, yielded four awards for Michael's work towards the passage of DSHEA, including the Outstanding Health Freedom Activist Award from Citizens For Health.
+Successful political work, including his involvement in the largest letter-writing campaign to Congress in history, which generated over one million letters, yielded four awards for Michael's work towards the passage of DSHEA, including Activist of the Year from Citizens For Health.
 (Citizen's For Health was the second largest lobbying organization in the USA in 1994, second only to the National Rifle Association.)

 Michael's media exposure includes over 100 television and radio interviews, including ABC-TV and NBC-TV (Los Angeles), FOX-TV (Los Angeles) and KPFA Radio (Berkeley), covering nutrition, politics or hormonal therapies; an interview in Sports Illustrated, where he was described as an "authority on anabolic hormones" an interview for a Discovery Channel look at anabolic hormones and Olympic athletes, and being referenced on this subject on ABC-TV's Good Morning America.

-Michael is in the process of writing a book about a progressive nutritional topic, to be announced.
+Michael is in the process of writing a new book about a progressive nutritional topic, to be published in 2013.

 His Personal Progessive Health And Recreation Program

-Michael continues his own personal progressive health program, which includes anti-aging-potency nutritional and botanical supplementation, a moderate protein, low carbohydrate, moderate healthy fat organic foods diet, exercising for optimal body composition and longevity, including hiking, yoga and trying new sports, such as taking up scuba and skydiving at the age of 51.
+Michael continues his own personal progressive health program, which includes anti-aging-potency nutrient supplementation, a high protein-low carbohydrate-moderate healthy fat natural foods diet, exercising for optimal body composition and longevity, employing weight-training, boxing, running, yoga and trying new sports, including taking up scuba and skydiving at the age of 51.

 Michael travels throughout the United States and the world for work and for fun, playing with dogs whenever he has the chance.